menu

 Setting & Lifestyle

-Red Rock is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Red Rock is a great place for families with children to consider.
+First of all, many other families with children live here, making Red Rock a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Red Rock has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Red Rock’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Red Rock is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Red Rock doesn't have a public transportation system that people use for their commute.

 Demographics